PubInv/tetrobot/controltheory.md

 # What We Could Try

 We will parametrize the curve on the space [0..1].
-Then we will try to define the curvature of the curve by a wavelet (let's say a Ricker (Mexican hat) wavelet.)

-So a set of Ricker wavelets will define a curve in space.
+Then we will try to define the curvature of the curve by a wavelet.
+If we were operating on the physical displacement, we would want to use a differnetiable wavelet like the Ricker Wavelet (also called the Mexican Hat wavelet).
+However, by operating directly on the curvature, it is somewhat analysis to apply force to a particle.
+The force need not be differentiable to keep the physical path in 3-space smooth.
+Therefore it seems reasonable to use a simple "square wave" Haar wavelet.

 We could then map a tetrahelix onto such a curve by placing the N-nodes at evenly space 1/Nth intervals.
 The curve evaluated at these N points gives us N